My visit to Hamilton, Ohio really left an impression on me. It’s a city that’s in the midst of a comeback.

 During our visit my son was both the navigator of our cart and the photographer for several of the shots.
-This helped him engage more with his surroundings and take more interest in the art.
+This helped him engage more with his surroundings and take more interest in the art all around him.

-During our visit we ate dinner at J Austin’s Riverbank Cafe (my son LOVED their wings), enjoyed decorating sugar cookies and sampling some sweet treats at The Almond Sisters Bakery (try the geode -brownie/chocolate chip combo), and stopped in for lunch at High Street Cafe.
+During our visit we ate dinner at J Austin’s Riverbank Cafe (my son LOVED their wings) (*they have since closed), enjoyed decorating sugar cookies and sampling some sweet treats at The Almond Sisters Bakery (try the geode -brownie/chocolate chip combo), and stopped in for lunch at High Street Cafe.
 (I really liked the blackened chicken sandwich)